 - no other ROM editors have been tested yet (NEPTUNE, etc.)

 Hondash does work with some aftermarket or chipped ECUs.

 If you want to be on the safe side you should consider using CROME editor to modify ECU maps.

 For standalone ECU's (Hondata, etc.), that use proprietary ECU management software and communication protocol, a software update and as well as a hardware revision may be required to successfully connect and communicate with such ECU's.

-At this point, it's solely customer's responsibility to make sure the modified ECU software/map, that is to be used with current Hondash interface, does use Honda the original communication protocol for the DLC port communication.
+At this point, it's solely customer's responsibility to make sure that the modified ECU software/map does use the Honda communication protocol for the DLC port communication.